How to buy property at auction

 Arrange your viewings

-Once you’ve identified the properties you’re interested in, you can arrange to view them – much like you would when going through the conventional buying process.
+Once you’ve identified the properties you’re interested in at the auction, you can arrange to view them.
+Much like you would when going through the conventional buying process.

 Investigate the area properly, speak to local estate agents, visit online property sites to see current asking prices and look at properties which have sold recently for an indication of value.

-Having made the decision to purchase at auction, it’s important that you seek legal advice before bidding.
+Having made the decision to buy a property at auction, it’s important that you seek legal advice before bidding.
 Your solicitor will review the legal documentation, including searches which will be in the legal pack, for any errors or unusual clauses.

 If you’re funding your purchase with a mortgage, your lender will require a valuation to verify its guide price.
 You must have a written offer of mortgage and your solicitor must have the equivalent mortgagee’s instructions before the auction date.

 If major renovations are required, we recommend that you commission a full structural survey.
 This will thoroughly examine the condition of the property and identify any faults that may have a negative impact on its value.

 At this stage, you can also ask tradesmen to quote for any work likely to be required.
 This will help you understand the bigger picture in terms of what costs you’re likely to incur if you’re successful in buying that property.